borntofrappe/game-development/07 Pokemon/StateStack/README.md

 end
 ```

-The pop operation needs to then exit the state.
-This before the state is actually removed.
+The pop operation needs to then exit the state through the `exit` function.
+Notice that the function is called before the state is actually removed.

 ```lua
 function StateStack:pop()